SPC-beta/test/doc/zmq.md

 is assumed that the ZeroMQ port is exposed only to trusted entities, using other means such as firewalling.

-Note that when the block chain tip changes, a reorganisation may occur and just the tip will be notified.
+Note that for `*block` topics, when the block chain tip changes, a reorganisation may occur and just the tip will be notified.
 It is up to the subscriber to retrieve the chain from the last known block to the new tip.
+Also note that no notification will occur if the tip was in the active chain, as would be the case after calling the `invalidateblock` RPC.
+In contrast, the `sequence` topic publishes all block connections and disconnections.

-There are several possibilities that ZMQ notification can get lost during transmission depending on the communication type your are using.
+There are several possibilities that ZMQ notification can get lost during transmission depending on the communication type you are using.
 Bitcoind appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.

+The `sequence` topic refers specifically to the mempool sequence number, which is also published along with all mempool events.
+This is a different sequence value than in ZMQ itself in order to allow a total ordering of mempool events to be constructed.